tonihintikka/opetuslupa_apu/docs/stories/epic-9-story-1-redesign-frontpage.md

    2. - [ ] Ensure all existing functionality is preserved
    3. - [ ] Maintain responsive behavior for all device sizes
    4. - [ ] Add smooth transitions/animations where appropriate
+   5. - [ ] Move timer functionality to be accessible only after selecting a student

 5. - [ ] **Update Navigation Flow**
    1. - [ ] Ensure proper routing when selecting a student